Werxzy/tab2bin/README.md

 ## Extras/Ideas

-a string format that doesn't take in a length, but instead looks for a terminating character.
+A string format that doesn't take in a length, but instead looks for a terminating character.

 A more compressed string format, that instead uses 5 or 6 bits per character, or a format with more steps to better compress the string.